-Much more concerning is the strong will of the malamute, which can cause bigger issues without an experienced owner taking charge.
+Much more concerning is the strong will of the malamute, which can cause more significant issues without an experienced owner taking charge.
 These dogs have a pack mentality.
-They observe a hierarchy of authority and tend to display dominant behavior if allowed to do so.
+They observe a hierarchy of authority and tend to display dominant behavior if allowed.
 Owners must be confident and assertive to command an Alaskan malamute’s respect.
-Without strong and consistent training, Alaskan malamutes can be unpredictable.
+Without solid and consistent training, Alaskan malamutes can be unpredictable.
 They may display quick mood changes and react negatively to perceived challenges.

 How to Stop an Alaskan Malamute Puppy from Biting

-The best way to stop an Alaskan malamute puppy from biting is with calm and effective training.
+The best way to stop an Alaskan malamute puppy from biting is with calm and practical training.
 Many Alaskan malamutes bite when they are puppies.
-But these are some of the key steps you should take to train your malamute pup:
+But these are some of the critical steps you should take to train your malamute pup: